yevhen-poda/kanban-board-js/README.md

-# Kanban-Board

-Dieses Projekt beinhaltet die Hauptfunktionalität eines klassischen 'Kanban-Boards', implementiert in native JavaScript.
+This project includes the main functionality of a classic 'Kanban board', implemented in native JavaScript.